Highly Sensitive People and Depression: Where is the hope?

 Claim your Highly Sensitive self and its specific needs

 Is it hard to even consider the fact that you might have needs?
 Especially ones that are “Highly Sensitive”?
 At minimum, consider what it would look like to claim your HSP needs.
 It’s normal to feel huge relief when realizing your high sensitivity has a name.
 It is an actual trait, and you actually do feel more pain from the pebble in your shoe.
 It’s also normal to feel ambivalent about it, or even upset that someone would label you as “sensitive” on purpose when it has been such a source of pain.
-Whatever your reaction, notice it, it’s just fine.
-Either way, consider the different needs you have as an HSP and see what difference it might make to pay attention to them.
+You can consider reclaiming the word “sensitive” in order to talk back to messages of shame.

 Woman sitting on a bench on green grass overlooking blue water and snow capped mountains against blue sky representing HSP needs of downtime.
 HSP therapy in Madison WI addresses needs specific to HSPs.